mapleroyal/Wallpaper-Changer-for-macOS/README.md

 - [ ] Allow the app to run in the menu bar for quick access.
   - [ ] Menu bar item context menu
   - [ ] Automatic cycling on a schedule
+- [ ] Option to start app with the system.

 **Longer term**:
 - [ ] Allow to set a wallpaper by dragging it into the app.
 (There are simpler and even built-in ways to set a wallpaper, but they don't set it across all spaces on all monitors.)
 - [ ] Allow to specify directories instead of using my default preference.
   - [ ] In this case, allow to select multiple directories to find a random wallpaper from.
+- [ ] Automatically darken/lighten the wallpaper when the system light/dark state changes.

 ## Changelog